allanice001/statusserv/readme.md

 or a (set of) string(s).
 In the special case of the "Time stamp" param, the ranges are in seconds.

-3rd arg - plot parameter values or not.
+The 3rd arg controls plotting.
+The first value (boolean) in the list - display plot or not; second \[must be set if first value is true\] - how many points to display before starting to shift the plot (by default - 600, which corresponds to 10 minutes if updated each second); third \[must be set if first value is true\] - display time stamps in UTC ("UTC", default) or local time ("local")

-4th arg - should the whole panel turn red/yellow if this param turns red/yellow.
+4th arg - controls if the whole panel should turn red/yellow if this param turns red/yellow

 Refer to the provided config.json for examples